FrogBomb/prime_sieve/README.md

 # concurrent_prime_sieve (v 0.2.2) [![Build Status](https://travis-ci.org/FrogBomb/prime_sieve.svg?branch=master)](https://travis-ci.org/FrogBomb/prime_sieve)
 Tools for generating filters and collections with primes concurrently.

-This implementation runs in O(sqrt(min_num) + max_num - min_num), thus
-it is asymptotically faster than the Sieve of Eratosthenes for finding primes in fixed-sized sections.

 Rust implementation of the Sieve of Atkin.

+This implementation runs in O(sqrt(max_num) + max_num - min_num), thus
+it is asymptotically faster than the Sieve of Eratosthenes for finding primes in fixed-sized sections. (fixed-sized section runtime = O(sqrt(max_num))

+Therefore, this implementation will run faster than any implementation of the Sieve of Eratosthenes with the same number of cores for a large enough number of cores, making it ideal for parallel processing.

 ## `concurrent_prime_sieve::filter`
 ```Rust